Phlebotomy Course Overview

 - The total cost of Midwest Technical Institute’s Phlebotomy Course, including books and supplies, is $2,000.
 For more information on program costs, please contact your local MTI campus.

 Phlebotomy Training at Midwest Technical Institute

-The Phlebotomy Course is offered at the MTI campuses in Springfield, Illinois and East Peoria, Illinois.
+The Phlebotomy Course is offered at the MTI campuses in Springfield, Illinois, East Peoria, Illinois, Moline, Illinois and Springfield, Missouri.
 The Phlebotomy Course prepares students to take the NCCT (National Center for Competency Testing) certification exam necessary to become a Certified Phlebotomy Technician (CPT).
 The 5-week Phlebotomy Course introduces students to basic anatomy and medical terminology, the collecting and handling of specimens for testing, the proper way to identify patients, and how to perform the necessary laboratory procedures.

 During phlebotomy training in Illinois, MTI students will be taught by instructors with real-world experience.
 Students will learn about and practice laboratory tasks routinely performed by entry-level phlebotomists in a medical facility, and gain a thorough understanding of the field of phlebotomy.

 Financial assistance is not available for the Phlebotomy Course.